santi1s/Big-Data/Wiki-Feedback-&-Work-Items.md

 -Guides/Pages You Would Like to See

 #Work Items
 Want to contribute?
 Check out our open Wiki Work Items to know what pages we're working on!
-Feel Free to Add to any of them!
-If you pick up a task, assign them to yourself to let others know you are working on it!
+Feel Free to add to any of them!
+Or open up a new work item.
+If you pick up a task, assign it to yourself and change the status to let others know you are working on it!

 [Work Items](https://dev.azure.com/Supportability/Big%20Data/_workitems/recentlyupdated/)